shixnya/v1_functional_property/README.md

 pref_tf_dg: Preferred temporal frequency for drifting gratings (Hz)

+firing_rate_sp: Population average of the firing rates during the first spontaneous activity segment in the session that is longer than 200 s.
+(Hz)

 firing_rate_rf: Population average of the firing rates during the entire duration of the Gabor patch stimulus (receptive field measurement) (Hz)

 firing_rate_dg: Population average of the firing rates during the entire duration of the drifting gratings stimulus (Hz)